isabella232/livefyre.en/help/implementation/c-livefyre.js.md

 Sometimes you may want to test an upcoming version of a Livefyre package to make sure it will work on your website or to acceptance test a feature that is being developed at your request.
 In addition to including a Semantic Version range, the prerelease UAT environment can be specified.

-For example, the following would require the UAT release of fyre.conv, the Comments, Live Blog, and Chat applications.
+For example, the following would require the UAT release of `fyre.conv`, the Comments, Live Blog, and Chat applications.

 ```
 Livefyre.require(['fyre.conv#uat'], callback);

 ```